 Step 2: Identify them.

 Click to view their profile and scroll through their content.
 If you find a lot of other negative comments, they’re likely a troll.
-If they’re a troll, you deal with them a bit differently than someone with an actual valid complaint which you would be wise to listen to.
+If they don’t have a profile photo of their face, they’re likely a troll.
+If they follow vastly more people than they are followed by, they’re likely a troll.
+They might even be a BOT!
+If they’re a troll or a bot, you deal with them a bit differently than someone with an actual valid complaint which you would be wise to listen to.

 Step 3: Get clear.